 Spam filters of different email clients work on advanced AI and ML algorithms.
 A few years ago, when talking to a couple of Microsoft Research team members who were working on Machine Learning and Natural Language Processing I learned that they have algorithms to detect patterns, summarize the content, and can do sentiment analysis on whether the content in an email is spammy or promotional in nature.
 They work on huge databases which helps them to train their machines very fast and improve their efficiency in a shorter time.

-Email spam filters also check for a number of things:
+Email spam filters also check for several things:

 - IP Reputation